Solving sparse principal component analysis with global support: Computational experiments

-\paragraph{Observations:} \begin{itemize} \item In Table~\ref{tab:small-artificial-instances-results} we see that for the relatively easy artificial instances both \ref{eq:CIP-impl} and SDP find quite tight upper bounds. \item In Table~\ref{tab:small-real-instances-results} we see that for real instances SDP is substantially dominated by both \ref{eq:CIP-impl} and Baseline1. \end{itemize} Overall, on the 42 instances, the dual bounds from \ref{eq:CIP-impl} are best for $28$ instances, the dual bounds from Baseline-1 are best for $9$ instances, and the dual bounds from SDP are best for $9$ instances.
-Since the computation of Baseline-1 scales trivially in comparison to solving the SDP, and since SDP seems to produce dual bounds of poorer quality for the more difficult real instances --- in the next section {we discarded SDP from the comparison}.
+Overall, on the 42 instances, \begin{itemize} \item the dual bounds from \ref{eq:CIP-impl} are the best for $26$ instances, \item the dual bounds from Baseline-1 are the best for $9$ instances, \item the dual bounds from Baseline-2 (SDP) are the best for $11$ instances. \end{itemize} Since the computation of Baseline-1 scales trivially in comparison to solving the SDP, and since SDP seems to produce dual bounds of poorer quality for the more difficult real instances, in the next section {we discarded SDP from the comparison}.